cvennemann/bowling_kata/README.md

 	Source: https://codingdojo.org/kata/Bowling/

 ### Description:

+	Core Features:
     - [DONE] input: string representing a full game of valid rolls
     - [DONE] output: total bowling score

     NOT part of the original kata but maybe in the future:
     - check for valid rolls
     - check for correct number of rolls and frames
-    - provide scores for intermediate frames
+    - [DONE] provide scores for intermediate frames

+	What I think would be fun:
+	- [DONE] ASCII style console output similar to a traditional bowling core sheet
+	- console user input
+	- can track multiple games
+	- for multiple players

 ### Entities of the Bowling game:
     - roll: the number of pins knocked down by one ball